UtahJS/slack-coc/README.md

 - Publishing others’ private information, such as a physical or electronic address, without explicit permission
 - Other conduct which could reasonably be considered inappropriate in a professional setting

+## Avatars

+We encourage everyone to use a personal photo for their avatar.

+#### Appropriate

+- A photo of you
+- A photo of you with family or friends
+- A digital avatar based on your own appearance

+#### Not appropriate

+- A photo of someone else
+- A character from a cartoon or graphic novel
+- A stock photo
+- An AI-generated image
+- Sexualized imagery or words
+- Vulgar or obscene imagery or words

 ## Etiquette

 We encourage everyone to review and follow the [Slack Etiquette Guide](https://github.com/UtahJS/slack-coc/blob/master/ETIQUETTE.md).